sucofunk/SUCOFUNKey/README.md

 - Effects channels
 - USB Audio
 - File system integration to a computer via USB to load/save samples from/to device
-- Add MIDI to the sequencer to control external sound devices
+- <del>Add MIDI to the sequencer to control external sound devices<del>
 - Live mode with <del>MIDI Integration</del> and snippets
 - Synthesizer